medizininformatik-initiative/torch/docs/configuration.md

 #### `SPRING_PROFILES_ACTIVE` <Badge type="warning" text="Since 1.0.0-alpha"/>

-Active Spring profile used to configure the application context.
+Active Spring profile used to configure the application context (only needed for development).

 **Default:** `active`